dominikschlosser/keycloak-k8store/ARCHITECTURE.md

 The cluster is provisioned through the **`kind` CLI** (a `ProcessBuilder` in `KindClusterSupplier`, or `scripts/kind-up.sh`), not a testcontainers library (`kindcontainer` / testcontainers-k3s).
-The deciding reason is the **multi-node** requirement: the remote tier pins two Keycloak replicas to separate worker nodes to exercise the cross-replica informer consistency the store relies on, which a single-node in-container API server cannot reproduce. kind builds that topology and has no JVM binding, so the CLI is the only way to drive real multi-node kind from Java; the embedded auto-create uses the same kind so both tiers share one cluster technology.
-(The library route would be Docker-only with automatic teardown, but those conveniences did not outweigh needing multi-node.)
+The deciding reason is **multi-node**: the remote tier pins two Keycloak replicas to separate worker nodes to exercise the cross-replica informer consistency the store relies on, which a single-node in-container API server cannot reproduce. kind builds that topology and has no JVM binding, so the CLI is the only way to drive it from Java; the embedded auto-create uses the same kind, so both tiers share one cluster technology.
+The library route would be Docker-only with automatic teardown, but those conveniences did not outweigh multi-node.

 ## Repository layout